safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 # Safe Transaction Service
-## Overview

-Safe transaction service keeps track of transactions sent via Safe contracts.
-It indexes these transactions by using events (L2 chains) and tracing (L1 chains) mechanisms.
+Safe Transaction Service keeps track of transactions sent via Safe contracts.
+It indexes these transactions using events (L2 chains) and tracing (L1 chains) mechanisms.

 **Key Features:**

 - [**Blockchain Indexing**](#blockchain-indexing): Executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations are automatically indexed from the blockchain.
 - [**Offchain transaction signatures**](#offchain-transaction-signatures): Transactions can be sent to the service, enabling offchain signature collection.
-This feature helps inform owners about pending transactions that are awaiting confirmation to be executed.
+This feature helps inform owners about pending transactions awaiting confirmation to be executed.
 - [**Offchain messages**](#offchain-messages): The service can collect offchain signatures to confirm messages following [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
 - [**Transactions decode**](#transactions-decode): The service keeps getting source and ABIs from contracts that interact with Safe to decode these interactions.